-There are five unique loops within the park that offer premium camping amenities.
-Each site has full service 30/50 amp service, sewer hook-up and water.
+There are five loops within the park that offer premium camping amenities.
+Besides the location, there is not much difference between the loops.
+Each of the 104 sites has full service 30- and 50-amp service along with water and sewer hookups.
 Other amenities at each site include picnic tables and barbecue grills.
-There are also two recently-built bathhouses that are handicap accessible, with hot showers located nearby, regardless of which loop you choose.
-Reservations are highly recommended and available sites may be claimed with the park office upon arrival.
+There are also two modern ADA-accessible bathhouses with hot showers located nearby, regardless of which loop you choose.
+Reservations are highly recommended, and any available sites may be claimed with the park office upon arrival.

 For a unique stay, arrive at the park early and claim one of the 70 sites overlooking the Gulf of Mexico.
-These sites are only available on a first-come, first-served basis, for guests who walk in to the park office.
-There are no picnic tables, grills, fire pits or sewer hookups available, but the views from the grassy field are stunning.
+These sites are only available on a first-come, first-served basis so head to the park office to see if any of these scenic sites are available during your stay.
+There are no picnic tables, grills, fire pits, or sewer hookups available, but the views from the grassy field are stunning.
 Not far from the campground, there is a dump station available, and the colors of sunrise and sunset each day are worth the extra effort.
-Campfires are also permitted, just be sure to have them contained and do not leave them unattended.
+Campfires are also permitted, just be sure to have them contained and attended.

 Grand Bayou Primitive Camping

 If you are feeling a little adventurous, leave behind the comforts of your RV site and head out into the woods near Grand Bayou.
-This campground offers primitive sites deep in the woods of the region.
+This campground offers 25 primitive sites deep in the woods on the north side of the park.
 While there are restroom facilities available nearby, there are no other amenities or services.
 This makes a great experience for a night or two, getting you an even closer experience with nature.
 If you are interested in one of these sites, just contact the park office, as sites are limited.